Links to purchase a student license to the Adobe Creative Cloud suite or Adobe Express can be found here.

 Users can save and export Microsoft Word documents to PDF directly from the desktop application.
 Outlook email messages can be saved or printed as a PDF file in the desktop and web applications.

-When creating PDF files, users should consult Yale's accessibility resources.
+When distributing PDF files, users should consult Yale's accessibility resources.

 Under the rate-based enterprise model, annual licenses are valid for the duration of each contract year (August–August).
 Because enterprise licensing is purchased at the start of each contract year, annual licensing fees cannot be prorated.